 |Deadly Encounter at Fort Dearborn|

-When the captives were taken to the Indian camp, a new scene of horrors was opened; the wounded, according to the Indians interpretation of the capitulation, were not included in the terms of surrender.
+When the captives were taken to the Indian camp, a new scene of horrors was opened; the wounded, according to the Indian's interpretation of the capitulation, were not included in terms of surrender.

 Proctor had offered a liberal sum for scalps delivered at Maiden.
-So nearly all the wounded men were killed and the value of British bounty, such as is sometimes offered for the destruction of wolves, was taken from each head.
+So nearly all the wounded men were killed, and the value of British bounties, sometimes offered for wolves' destruction, was taken from each head.

-In this tragedy Mrs. Heald played a part, but fortunately escaped scalping.
-In order to save her fine horse, the Indians had aimed at the rider.
+In this tragedy, Mrs. Heald played a part but fortunately escaped scalping.
+To save her fine horse, the Indians had aimed at the rider.
 Seven bullets took effect upon her person.
-Her captor, who was about to slay her upon the battlefield, as we have seen, left her in the saddle, and led her horse toward the camp.
-When in sight of the fort his inquisitiveness overpowered his gallantry, and he was taking her bonnet off her head in order to scalp her when she was discovered by Mrs. Kinzie, who was yet sitting in the boat, and who had heard the tumult of the conflict; but without any intimation of the result, until she saw the wounded woman in the hands of her savage captive.
+Her captor, who was about to slay her upon the battlefield, as we have seen, left her in the saddle and led her horse toward the camp.
+When insight of the Fort, his inquisitiveness overpowered his gallantry, and he was taking her bonnet off her head to scalp her when she was discovered by Mrs. Kinzie, who was yet sitting in the boat, and who had heard the tumult of the conflict; but without any intimation of the result, until she saw the wounded woman in the hands of her savage captive.
 "Run!
 Run!
-Chandonnai!" exclaimed Mrs. Kinzie, to one of her husband's clerks, who was standing on the beach.
+Chandonnai!" exclaimed Mrs. Kinzie to one of her husband's clerks, standing on the beach.
 "That is Mrs. Heald.
 He is going to kill her!
 Take that mule and offer it as a ransom."
-Chandonnai promptly obeyed and increased the bribe by offering in addition two bottles of whiskey.
+Chandonnai promptly obeyed and increased the bribe by offering two bottles of whiskey.
 These were worth more than Proctor's bounty, and Mrs. Heald was released.
-She was placed in Mrs. Kinzie's boat and there concealed from the prying eyes of other scalp hunters.
-Toward evening the family of Mr. Kinzie were allowed to return to their own house where they were greeted by the friendly Black Partridge.
-Mrs. Helm was placed in the house of Antoine Louis Ouilmette, a Frenchman, by the same friendly hand.
+She was placed in Mrs. Kinzie's boat and concealed from the prying eyes of other scalp hunters.
+Toward evening the family of Mr. Kinzie was allowed to return to their own house, where they were greeted by the friendly Black Partridge.
+Mrs. Helm was placed in the home of Antoine Louis Ouilmette, a Frenchman, by the same friendly hand.

-But these and all the other prisoners were exposed to great jeopardy by the arrival of a band of fierce Pottawattamies, from the Wabash, who yearned for blood and plunder.
-They searched the houses for prisoners with keen vision, and when no further concealment and safety seemed possible, some friendly Indians arrived and so turned the tide of affairs that the Wabash savages were ashamed to own their bloodthirsty intentions.
+But these and all the other prisoners were exposed to great jeopardy by the arrival of a band of fierce Potawatomi from the Wabash, who yearned for blood and plunder.
+They searched the houses for prisoners with keen vision.
+When no further concealment and safety seemed possible, some friendly Indians arrived and so turned the tide of affairs that the Wabash savages were ashamed to own their bloodthirsty intentions.

-In this terrible tragedy in the wilderness, twelve children, all the masculine civilians but John Kinzie and his sons, Captain Wells, Surgeon Van Vorhees, Ensign Ronan and twenty-six private soldiers were murdered.
-Wells was shot and killed by the Pottawattamie, who decapitated him and ate his heart.
-His opponents, although considering him a traitor to their cause, nonetheless sought to gain some of his courage by consuming his heart.
+In this terrible tragedy in the wilderness, twelve children, all the masculine civilians but John Kinzie and his sons, Captain Wells, Surgeon Van Vorhees, Ensign Ronan and twenty-six private soldiers, were murdered.
+Wells was shot and killed by the Potawatomi, who decapitated him and ate his heart.
+Despite considering him a traitor to their cause, his opponents nonetheless sought to gain some of his courage by consuming his heart.

 The prisoners were divided among the captors and were finally reunited or restored to their friends and families.
 Of all the sad tragedies to which human life is susceptible, none surpassed that of the death of Captain William Wells.
-The English language in its rich vocabulary of words fails to express adequately the courage and heroism manifested by this little band of men and women on that fatal Saturday morning of August 15, 1812.
-The day dawned clear and warm, and as Seymour Curry, tells us, in his "Story of Old Fort Dearborn", scarcely a breath of air was stirring.
+In its rich vocabulary of words, the English language needs to adequately express the courage and heroism manifested by this little band of men and women on that fateful Saturday morning of August 15, 1812.
+The day dawned clear and warm, and as Seymour Curry tells us in his "Story of Old Fort Dearborn," scarcely a breath of air was stirring.
 The lake, unruffled, stretched away in a sheet of burnished gold.
-But the gold which shown most brilliant on that fatal day was that of this immortal band, which towered to the hall of fame.
+But the gold which shown most brilliantly on that fatal day was that of this immortal band, which towered to the hall of fame.